damms005/sample-facebook-post-rest-api/README.md

 4. Run `cp .env.example .env` from the terminal
 5. UPDATE all `DATABASE_*` field in `.env` with the appropriate MySQL database details
 6. Run `npm run setup-database`.
 This script creates the necessary database schema
-7. Run `npm run dev` to start the app
+7. Run `npm run dev` on the terminal to start the app.
+The app URL will be displayed on the terminal (e.g. `http://localhost:5000`)
-8. Open Postman to interact with the app
+8. Open Postman to interact with the app using the URL gotten in the step above.

 ## API Documentation
 Postman documentation version of the API is [available here](https://documenter.getpostman.com/view/4254885/TzRa8Q7y)